-Online dating has become less of a taboo over the past few years.
-With society’s rising dependence on technology and social media, it was only a matter of time before we collectively became more comfortable with the idea of meeting our potential soulmates and friends with benefits’ online and/or on our phones.
+Online dating has become less of a taboo in recent years.
+With society’s rising dependence on technology and social media, it was only a matter of time before we collectively became more comfortable with the idea of meeting our potential soulmates and “friends with benefits” online.
 For some of us, it’s even become fun.
-There are bars that dedicate nights for people to come in and Tinder the eve away, cafes that give discounts to people who matched on Coffee Meets Bagel.
+There are bars that dedicate nights for people to come in and Tinder the evening away, and cafes that give discounts to people who matched on Coffee Meets Bagel.

-Now, of course there are the typical stressors behind talking to a potential lover online, but for people of color, there is an added anxiety: is this person racist?
+There are always the typical stressors behind talking to a potential lover online.
+But for people of color, there is an added anxiety: is this person racist?

-I’ve been off-and-on 5 different dating apps over the past 4 years and have experienced racism on all of them.
+I’ve been off and on five different dating apps over the past four years and have experienced racism on all of them.
 From the white men who tell me white supremacy isn’t real, to those who think I owe them an education based on my degree in the lived Black experience, I’ve grown tired of opening messages and hoping I’ve not opened a Pandora’s box of ignorance and potential triggers.
-So, instead, I’ve decided to armor up and make things a little… interesting.
+So instead, I’ve decided to armor up and make things a little… interesting.

-First and foremost, you don’t owe anyone — let alone an ignorant stranger on OkCupid — your time or energy.
-If they really want to learn about white supremacist capitalist patriarchy, they’d consult the many resources that exist on the Internet, in books, on TV, in classrooms — not some random person of color on a site meant for finding a romantic connection, or people who you share things in common with
+You don’t owe anyone — let alone an ignorant stranger on OkCupid — your time or energy.
+If they really want to learn about white supremacist capitalist patriarchy, they’d consult the many resources that exist on the Internet, in books, on TV, and in classrooms, not some random person of color on a site meant for finding friendship and romantic connection.

-Here are the some ways you, person of color, can respond to racist messages on dating sites:
+Here are five ways you, as a person of color, can respond to racist messages on dating sites.

 Still, I get white men telling me America doesn’t have a culture of violence despite, ya know, its history of violence.
-This feels passive aggressive to me: they see the kind of person I am/am not trying to engage with, yet they are willing to ignore my expressed wishes to fulfill their own selfish desires, which is an indirect kind of hostility and violence.
+This feels passive-aggressive to me: they see the kind of person I am trying to engage with, yet they’re willing to ignore my expressed wishes to fulfill their own selfish desires.
+This is an indirect kind of hostility and violence.

-So, if they’re going to be passive aggressive, why can’t we be, too?
+So, if they’re going to be passive-aggressive, why can’t we be, too?
 Here’s how!
-Take a message like:
+Take a message like this:

-Hey, perfect human.
-Let’s “address the elephant in the room — slavery.
+“[Let’s] address the elephant in the room — slavery.
 Is it okay to tell someone to ‘just get over it’?
 No. But is it okay to hold my race eternally accountable for something that our ancestors did in which we had no part in and find as equally repulsive as you?
 Definitely not.”

 Instead of explaining the myth that is reverse racism, you could say something like:

-Well, Theo(dora), if we’re gonna bring up elephants, let’s at least address their magnificent memories, so maybe I — I mean, the elephant in the room doesn’t want you to forget slavery is an ongoing phenomena that you’re still benefitting from because it is still dying at the hands of white supremacy, so it literally can’t forget about it ever.
+Well, Theo(dora), if we’re gonna bring up elephants, let’s at least address their magnificent memories.
+So maybe “the elephant in the room” doesn’t want you to forget slavery is an ongoing phenomenon that you’re still benefitting from because the elephant is still dying at the hands of white supremacy.
+So it literally can’t forget about it ever.
 But, I mean, what could I possibly know about elephants?
-TELL ME MORE ABOUT THE ELEPHANTS, THEO!!!
+TELL ME MORE ABOUT THE ELEPHANTS, THEO(DORA)!

 Instead of biting your tongue, bleeding at the expense of a stranger’s inflated ego, let ‘er rip:

-Here’s the thing K(ar)en, the problem isn’t the children.
-The problem is: authority figures not being taught how to non-violently assess and handle non-compliance; a system set up to capitalize on the imprisonment, endangerment, and death/murder of people of color; people of color being labelled “disrespectful” and “thuggish” for challenging authority, but when non-POC do it, they’re exercising their rights; black/brownness being read as “immediate threat” and “deserving of punishmemt: regardless of behavior; militarized security gauards in schools; non-POC not batting an eye at a child being thrown to the ground, assaulted, pushed up against walls, punched until bloody, kicked in the ribs, shaken by the neck, and — I hate to be the one to tell you this, K — it’s because that child is not White.
-Not only would there be a mob at the ready if an officer treated a white child like that, that mob wouldn’t even be necessary because the likelihood of an officer treating a white child like that is practically negligible.
+Here’s the thing K(ar)en: the problem isn’t the children.
+The problem is authority figures not being taught how to non-violently assess and handle non-compliance; a system set up to capitalize on the imprisonment, endangerment, and murder of people of color; people of color being labelled “disrespectful” and “thuggish” for challenging authority, but when non-POC do it, they’re exercising their rights; Blackness and Brownness being read as “immediate threat” and “deserving of punishment” regardless of behavior; militarized security guards in schools; and non-POC not batting an eye at a child being thrown to the ground, assaulted, pushed up against walls, punched until bloody, kicked in the ribs, shaken by the neck, and — I hate to be the one to tell you this, K — it’s because that child is not White.
+Not only would there be a mob at the ready if an officer treated a white child like that, that mob wouldn’t even be necessary, because the likelihood of an officer treating a white child like that is practically negligible.
 Go home, K(ar)en.
 The problem is you.

 This would be where you’d drop your links and titles.
-Copy/paste evert bell hooks, Michelle Alexander, Melissa Harris Perry quote known to mankind.
-If you think they’d respond better to pictures, attach a few tumblr and twitter memes to that outgoing message.
+Copy and paste every bell hooks, Michelle Alexander, and Melissa Harris-Perry quote known to humankind.
+If you think they’d respond better to pictures, attach a few Tumblr and Twitter memes to that outgoing message.
 Speaking of which, one of my personal faves is:

 (tweet: austin @kvxll “Dear cis people: no one is saying your life can’t be hard if you’re cis but it’s not hard because you’re cis/ Dear white people: no one is saying your life can’t be hard if you’re white but it’s not hard because you’re white Source: austin)